keymanapp/help.keyman.com/developer/17.0/guides/develop/tutorial/step-3.md

 The [`&Version` store](/developer/language/reference/version){.link}
 identifies the Keyman version for which this keyboard was written; this keyboard is for use with Keyman 9.0.
-The `&Version` store is a required part of each keyboard header, and should be the first store in the file.
+The `&Version` store is an optional part of the keyboard header, but if present, it should be the first store in the file.

 ## The `&Name` store